 Enrolled agents are the only taxpayer representatives who receive their unlimited right to practice from the federal government (CPAs and attorneys are licensed by the states).
 This means if a company or an individual needs to file in more than one state and eventually needs representation before that state in an audit or resolution case, an EA can do both.

-In order to become an EA you must pass an IRS-administered test and complete at least 72 hours of continuing education every three years.
+In order to become an EA, you must pass an IRS-administered test commonly referred to as the EA exam.
+Additionally, you are required to complete at least 72 hours of continuing education every three years.
 An Enrolled Agent prep course is definitely recommended to study with as the exam contains way too much information to try and go it alone.
 Here is a helpful comparison chart of the best Enrolled Agent courses on the market.

 A CPA’s bread and butter is performing tax, accounting, and financial services to businesses.